m00sey/toip-report/README.md

 A new repository for the specification is created with the Working Group prefix `tswg-did-webs-specification`.

-The `tswg-dw-tf` is added as a collaborator on the repository with the "Maintainer" role.
+The `tswg-dw-tf` is added as a collaborator on the repository with the "Write" role.

 Any contributions from outside the members of the `tswg-dw-tf` GitHub Team, meaning any collaborator or member of the task force meetings, should be made through a fork/pull request workflow.